nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

    Unmapping the original shortcut is only required if this shortcut does not match any other remapped locale shortcut.

 5. Save your file in UTF-8 format.
-6. Commit your changes to screenReaderTranslations repo.
+6. Commit your changes to the screenReaderTranslations repo.

 ## Plugins {#plugins}
 ### Overview {#pluginsOverview}